skynetish/my_stack/readme.txt

-This git contains a ROS stack for development and testing.
+This repository contains a ROS stack for development and testing.

 https://github.com/skynetish/my_stack/wiki